docsforadobe/illustrator-scripting-guide/docs/jsobjref/Application.md

 **Description**

-The application’s name (not related to the filename of the application file).
+The application's name (not related to the filename of the application file).

 **Type**